kamil-kw/Rocky_Paperusus_Scissorro/README.md

 ### **Typography**

 A font of my choice is Luckiest Guy & Raleway provided by [Google Fonts](https://fonts.google.com/).
-* As alternative font to Luckiest Guy, I used cursive font,
+* As alternative font to Luckiest Guy, I used cursive font
-* As alternative font to Raleway, I used sans-sarif font,
+* As alternative font to Raleway, I used sans-sarif font

 ### **Background**